cool-chicken/OS-experiment-code/README.md

-\big{Project 1—UNIX Shell and History Feature}
+# Project 1—UNIX Shell and History Feature
-##This is the second experiment code for operating system learning
+## This is the second experiment code for operating system learning
 This project consists of designing a C program to serve as a shell interface that accepts user commands and then executes each command in a separate process.
 This project can be completed on any Linux, UNIX, or Mac OS X system.

-Part I— Creating a Child Process
+## Part I— Creating a Child Process
 The first task is to modify the main() function in Figure 3.36 so that a child process is forked and executes the command specified by the user.
 This will require parsing what the user has entered into separate tokens and storing the